jamestomasino/blog.tomasino.org/content/post/silence.md

 Before the retreat kicks off, there is an informal gathering where people introduce themselves and share tidbits of their lives over cookies.
-It's a friendly meeting, but you can tell that most everyone is anxious to get on with the silence and enter their own mini-worlds.
+It's a friendly meeting, but you can tell that almost everyone is anxious to get on with the silence and enter their own mini-worlds.
 When the bell rang that signaled the beginning, there was a palpable weight that lifted and at the same time settled over everything.
 I remember